-Google Shopping Ads is a Google marketing platform (also referred to as destinations) that you’ll be familiar with from their increasing appearance at the top of search engine results pages (SERPs).
+Google Shopping Ads is a Google paid marketing platform that you’ll be familiar with from their appearance at the top of search engine results pages (SERPs).

 In certain respects, Shopping Ads share some common features with its Google cousin, the venerable text ad.

 Like text ads:

 - Google Shopping Ads are based on a PPC (pay-per-click) fee, so as a participating merchant you’ll be charged for each user that clicks from the ad to your website.

 - Your Shopping Ads campaigns are set up and managed through Google Ads (the new name for what some of us still think of as AdWords).
 It’s understandable that it was renamed, once it evolved to being also used for non-text ad campaigns, like Shopping Ads and display ads.
 But don’t confuse Google Ads with Google Shopping Ads (which are the ones you’ll see immediately below), as these are two distinct products.